semgrep/semgrep/CONTRIBUTING.md

 * output: [semgrep-kotlin](https://github.com/returntocorp/semgrep-kotlin)

-Assuming the tree-sitter grammar works well enough, most of the work consists of mapping the CST to an abstract syntax tree (AST).
+Assuming the tree-sitter grammar works well enough, most of the work consists in mapping the CST to the generic abstract syntax tree (AST) shared by all languages in semgrep.

 These guides go over the integration work in more details: